microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-When called, this function will return the reference grammar ID used to improve speech-to-text performance when used with Cognitive Services.
+When called, This hook will return the reference grammar ID used to improve speech-to-text performance when used with Cognitive Services.

 This value is not controllable and is passed to Web Chat from the Direct Line channel.